onoss98/Engineer-Salary-Prediction-Model/README.md

 # Engineer Salary Prediction Model

-This project has been undertaken with the primary objective of improving and deepening my understanding of core data science skills, including data cleaning, the development of predictive models utilizing the powerful `scikit-learn` library, and the creation of insightful data visualizations using `seaborn`.
+This project has been undertaken with the primary objective of deepening understanding of predictive models and experiencing the full process using real uncleaned data.

 ## Project Overview